t3rninator/patract-open-platform-program/README.md

    2. "must" means this link key must be provided, and "optional" means this item could be removed.
 If you do not provide the optional item, the website would not display this missing link.

+5. The `tags` file is used for display tag on http://open.patract.io, multiple separated by comma, it is not required.

-5. Create a Pull Request to this repo, we will review your PR and merge it.
-After a time, it will be updated at http://open.platform.io.
+6. Create a Pull Request to this repo, we will review your PR and merge it.
+After a time, it will be updated at http://open.patract.io.

 > The example PR could refers to [PR#4](https://github.com/patractlabs/patract-open-platform-program/pull/4), [PR#5](https://github.com/patractlabs/patract-open-platform-program/pull/5)